Spideykook/Fashion/README.md

-# 🛍️ ShopAI – AI Shopping Assistant
+# 🛍️ Fashion – AI Shopping Assistant

-ShopAI is a Django-based conversational shopping assistant that allows users to search for products and get support-related answers using natural language.
+Fashion is a Django-based conversational shopping assistant that allows users to search for products and get support-related answers using natural language.

 Instead of browsing through filters or categories, users can simply ask: